Here is the deal. Today we are covering Great Danes and KIDS!

 We believe Great Danes make wonderful family pets!
 Both of us have our Danes around children and their relationship is beautiful.

-They play beautifully in the yard together and our puppy (9 months as of this writing) absolutely LOVES to hang out with them while they play catch, dig in the sandbox, swing on the playset and build forts out of snow.
+They play beautifully in the yard together and our intact male Great Dane (3 years as of this writing) LOVES to hang out with them while they play catch, dig in the sandbox, swing on the playset, and build forts out of snow.

 Our adult Great Dane is a rescue that had a horrible puppyhood, she too is wonderful with kids.
 She’s a dog that enjoys and seeks out children to snuggle with her.

-- The rescues have an obligation to place dogs for life.
+• The rescues must place dogs for life.
 Child-free applications may receive priority.

 The rescue wants NO chance that the dog will be returned to them and need rescue and re-home again, and they have to make choices that aren’t always understood by individual adopters.